 This engagement between grades and ages happens every day in impromptu hall and classroom interactions, as well as intentional opportunities.
 These programs include our “reading buddies,” students serving as teacher aides or recess monitors, and the presentation of projects and labs for younger students.

-Our families are engaged with one another on a regular basis, and the result is a supportive sense of community.
-Watching the children sing to the Lord with their whole hearts is inspiring to our older students and to entire school community.
-Spending time with older students as they express their faith in the classroom and during special events is equally encouraging.
+In this way our families are engaged with one another on a regular basis, and the result is a supportive sense of community.
 We are grateful for these opportunities to develop tomorrow’s leaders and look forward to how these mentoring opportunities will serve our students in their future callings.